What is the Child Tax Credit and who is entitled to it?

 The law does not specify the order in which you must list your children, meaning that the oldest child does not necessarily have to be first.
 If one of the children has a PWD/P card, you can list him/her third to reach the maximum amount.

 Wondering how this works in practice if you have more than one child?
 If you have three children, you can deduct a total of CZK 65,364 for the year.
 This amount is deducted directly from your income tax.
 If the deduction exceeds your tax liability, you will receive the difference as a so-called child tax bonus.
 So a family with three children where the couple’s annual tax liability is CZK 50,000.
-After the tax credit is applied, they will get CZK 15,364 in bonus because the total credit (CZK 65,364) exceeds their tax liability.
+After the tax credit is applied, they will get CZK 15,364 as a bonus because the total credit (CZK 65,364) exceeds their tax liability.

-How do I claim the Child Tax Credit?
+How do I claim the child tax credit?

 Employees can claim child tax credit through their employer.
 All they need to do is provide the child’s birth certificate, proof of education (if the child is over 18) and other necessary documents, such as proof that the other parent does not claim the allowance.